Individual Advanced Research Opportunities (IARO)

 Participants on the IARO program increase their understanding of critical, policy-relevant issues, develop and sustain international networks, and collaborate with foreign scholars on topics vital to both the academic and policymaking communities.
 IARO is sponsored by the Title VIII program through the Bureau of Intelligence and Research (INR), U.S. Department of State.

-Funding is available and we are currently accepting applications for the 2014-2015 Individual Advanced Research Opportunities (IARO) Program.
-Application deadline is December 9, 2013.
+IREX is no longer accepting applications for the 2015-2016 Individual Advanced Research Opportunities (IARO) Program.

 The Title VIII program maintains U.S. expertise in the regions of Eastern Europe and Eurasia, and brings open source, policy-relevant research to the service of the U.S. Government and the academic community.
 Research conducted through the IARO program has contributed to a more informed policy debate and has shaped higher education through teaching, publications, and scholar collaborations.